gareth-michael-hughes/Udacity-Data-Engineering/Project 3 - AWS Redshift DB/README.md

-**Note:** Right click this file in the file tray and select open with Markdown Preview to view with markdown fonts applied
 ## Purpose of the database

 Sparkify is a start up that provides a music streaming app to allow users to listen to music on demand.